History

 In the 1280s, Henry IV began building the burial church of the Blessed Virgin Mary, later renamed to St. Martin, and the Cistercian monastery, intended as a family mausoleum.
 The church consisted of an elongated chancel and an octagonal nave adjacent to it from the west.
 Originally, it was a three-level building, surrounded with vertical buttresses with niches in the lower part and windows of the gallery in the upper part.
 The nave was covered with a pyramidal roof with a wooden lantern, touching the gable roof of the chancel.
 The main entrance, accessible from the external stairs and the vestibule between two buttresses, led from the north.
 Two flights of spiral stairs set in the two thickest front buttresses, connected the ground floor with the main level of the chapel and the main level with the upper gallery.
 The 2.1-meter-wide and approximately 6-7-meter-high gallery was separated from the interior of the chapel by arcades and a parapet.
 The ground floor was to be covered with a vault supported by a single pillar in the middle of the octagon, and the main floor and the chancel with a cross-rib vault, but construction work on the chapel and the monastery was interrupted in 1278.

 In the 13th-14th century, the entire north side of the area was limited by a residential building and a chapel.
-On the other sides, the castle area was surrounded by a brick wall about 8-9 meters high.
+On the other sides, the castle area was surrounded by a mentioned above brick wall about 8-11 meters high.
 It surrounded an inner, main irregular courtyard of about 30 x 50 meters, adjoining the abbey from the east, from the west adjoining to the second courtyard with an economic function, and from the south to an area with a garden and buildings of the castle crew or auxiliary buildings.
 There were two gates in the walls: Water Gate from the west and Castle Gate leading to the eastern remaining part of Ostrów Island.
+Both were flanked by four-sided towers.
 In addition, there was a southern and western towers.
-The first one was extended beyond the perimeter of the wall, four-sided with dimensions 4.7 x 4.3 meters, with walls thick at 1.38 meters.
+The first one was extended in front of the perimeter of the wall, four-sided with dimensions 4.7 x 4.3 meters, with walls thick at 1.38 meters.
 Its tight interior in the ground floor could only serve as a guard room, additionally reduced in the upper floors by stairs.
 Originally, it was probably a half tower, open from the side of the courtyard and not rising above the level of the perimeter walls.

 Current state

 At present, the most visible remains of the castle are the heavily rebuilt church or the chapel of St. Martin.
-The walls of the main body of the former Gothic palas have survived to the height of the first and partly second floor as the basement and the ground floor of the present building of St. Martin 12 street.
+The walls of the main body of the former Gothic palas have survived to the height of the first and partly second floor as the basement and the ground floor of the present building.
 The foundations, perhaps never completed, of the Cistercian abbey in the castle are also visible.
+In 2024, a long-in-the-making exhibition opened in the basement of Ostrów Tumski at św.
+Marcina 12 Street, showcasing preserved Romanesque and Gothic relics of the castle (including two hypocaust furnaces, foundation pillars of the 12th-century keep, and architectural details discovered during archaeological excavations).
+The exhibition is open from April 1 to October 31, Tuesday to Sunday.

 show St Martin’s church on map